Skip to main content

 • espName ESP Uptime

-Calibrating the sensor Link to heading
+Calibrating the sensor

 You may need to calibrate your temperature sensors.
 I used a room temperature & humidity sensor to find the delta between the ESP reported values and real values.
 Once you’ve found your deltas, record them to use in the following steps.